 - A minimum of 12 C of successfully completed items from the above list is required.

 3. Successfully participating in at least 3 Oberseminars (advanced seminars): 9 C

 - PhD students must successfully participate in at least 3 Oberseminars (advanced seminars) and present their research progress.
 3 C will be awarded for each successfully completed Oberseminar, these 3 C may also be awarded for successful participation and presentations during comparable seminars or workshops of the Graduate School or similar occasions.

 4. Key competencies: 3 C

-- These credits are awarded for tutoring courses of the mathematics programme of the Department of Mathematics and Computer Science.
+- These credits are awarded for tutoring courses of (or being an assistant for) courses of the mathematics teaching unit of the Faculty of Mathematics and Computer Science.
+A proof of having tutored an exercise group (2 SWS) in a mathematics module or of having assisted a mathematics lecture is sufficient for this.
 Alternatively, these courses can be chosen.

 Please never forget to obtain a "Schein" (certificate) when completing these achievements.